lfoppiano/cocoa-visualisation/README.md

 ### Extract keywords with keyLLM + keyBERT

+There are two options to run the keyword extraction, by corpus directory
 ```shell
 keyword/extract_keywords_keyllm.py --input-corpus ... --output-dir
 ```

+or by single input/ output file
 ```shell
 keyword/extract_keywords_keyllm.py --input-json  a_json_file.json --output-dir output_json_file.json
 ```

+In any case the requests are batched to process them in parallel, however if the batch size is too large, the process might fail due to the context window limitation in chatgpt

 ### Aggregate data by authors